Gurottesque/API-Test-with-Postgres/README.md

 2. Navigate through the directory and install the dependencies
 > npm install

-3. Set the enviromental variables in an .env file (Look at .env.examples)
+3. Set the database through enviromental variables in an .env file (Look at .env.examples)

 4. Run
 > npm run dev